utily/isoly/README.md

-# ct3-model
+# isoly
-Common data types and functions for the 3rd generation of Certitrade Card and PSP.
+Datatypes and functions specified by ISO-standards.